Drupada: Role in Kurukshetra War

 Drupada fights on the side of the Pandavas in the Kurukshetra War.
 Bhishma names him a Maharathi.
 On the first day, he fights Jayadaratha.
 After a long drawn duel, Drupada is finally defeated and flees.
 During the night of the 14th day, he is defeated by Vrishasena and is rendered unconscious.
-After he is taken away, Vrihasena massacres most of his army as well.
+After he is taken away, Vrishasena massacres most of his army as well.
 He along with Virata fought and were killed by Drona on the 15th day of the war.
 He was badly injured and killed by Drona after a long sword fight.
 After his death, Drona salutes his body saying with tears in his eyes that he had to kill his friend.